Spinach Tiger

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Grilled Spatchcock chicken Greek Style is just right for halfway between summer and fall, desiring comfort food, but not ready to give up the grill.
 It’s hot out, but I’m wanting food that hardy and gut sticking.
+It’s grilling time and I’m reposting this to usher in the season.

 The first time I had whole roasted Greek style chicken was at an East Nashville restaurant, Greko Street Food.
 Although I used the main recipe from Food Network, I added a little honey inspired by the Greko Street Food version.